winedarksea/AutoTS/extended_tutorial.md

 **Backwards** cross validation works backwards from the most recent data.
 First the most recent forecast_length samples are taken, then the next most recent forecast_length samples, and so on.
 This makes it more ideal for smaller or fast-changing datasets.

+**Seasonal** validation is supplied as `'seasonal n'` ie `'seasonal 364'`.
+It trains on the most recent data as usual, then valdations are `n` periods back from the datetime of the forecast would be.
+For example with daily data, forecasting for a month ahead, and `n=364`, the first test might be on May 2020, with validation on June 2019 and June 2018, the final forecast then of June 2020.

 Only a subset of models are based from initial validation to cross validation.
 The number of models is set such as `models_to_validate=10`.
+If a float in 0 to 1 is provided, it is treated as a % of models to select.
 If you suspect your most recent data is not fairly representative of the whole, it would be a good idea to increase this parameter.

 ### A more detailed example:
 Here, we are forecasting the traffice along Interstate 94 between Minneapolis and St Paul in (lovely) Minnesota.
 This is a great dataset to demonstrate a recommended way of including external variables - by including them as time series with a lower weighting.
 Here weather data is included - winter and road construction being the major influencers for traffic and will be forecast alongside the traffic volume.
-This carries information to models such as RollingRegression, VARMAX, and VECM.
+This carries information to models such as `RollingRegression`, `VARMAX`, and `VECM`.

 Also seen in use here is the `model_list`.

 ```
-from autots.datasets import load_toy_hourly
+from autots.datasets import load_hourly

-df_long = load_toy_hourly()
+df_long = load_hourly()

-weights_hourly = {'traffic_volume': 20} # all other series assumed to be weight of 1
+# all other series assumed to be weight of 1
+weights_hourly = {'traffic_volume': 20}

 model_list = ['ZeroesNaive', 'LastValueNaive', 'MedValueNaive', 'GLS',
 			  'ETS',  'RollingRegression', 'UnobservedComponents', 'VECM']

 from autots import AutoTS
 model = AutoTS(forecast_length=73, frequency='infer',
-               prediction_interval=0.95, ensemble=False,
+               prediction_interval=0.95, ensemble=None,
-               max_generations=5, num_validations=2, validation_method='even',
+               max_generations=5, num_validations=2,
+			   validation_method='even',
                model_list=model_list, models_to_validate=15,
                drop_most_recent=1)

-model = model.fit(df_long, date_col='datetime', value_col='value', id_col='series_id', weights=weights_hourly)
+model = model.fit(df_long, date_col='datetime',
+				  value_col='value', id_col='series_id',
+				  weights=weights_hourly)

 prediction = model.predict()
 forecasts_df = prediction.forecast
 ```
-Probabilistic forecasts are *available* for all models, but in many cases are just general estimates in lieu of model estimates, so be careful.
+Probabilistic forecasts are *available* for all models, but in many cases are just data-based estimates in lieu of model estimates, so be careful.
 ```
 upper_forecasts_df = prediction.upper_forecast
 lower_forecasts_df = prediction.lower_forecast
 ```

 ### Model Lists
 By default, most available models are tried.
-For a more limited subset of models, a custom list can be passed in, or more simply, a string, one of 'probabilistic', 'multivariate', 'fast', 'superfast', or 'all'.
+For a more limited subset of models, a custom list can be passed in, or more simply, a string, one of `'probabilistic', 'multivariate', 'fast', 'superfast', or 'all'`.

-On multivariate series, TSFreshRegressor and VARMAX can be impractically slow.
+On multivariate series, `TSFreshRegressor` and `VARMAX` can be impractically slow.

 ## Deployment and Template Import/Export
 Many models can be reverse engineered with relative simplicity outside of AutoTS by placing the choosen parameters into Statsmodels or other underlying package.
 There are some advantages to deploying within AutoTS using a reduced starting template.
-Following the model training, the top models can be exported to a .csv or .json file, then on next run only those models will be tried.
+Following the model training, the top models can be exported to a `.csv` or `.json` file, then on next run only those models will be tried.
 This allows for improved fault tolerance (by relying not on one, but several possible models and underlying packages), and some flexibility in switching models as the time series evolve.
 ```
 # after fitting an AutoTS model
 example_filename = "example_export.csv" # .csv/.json
+model.export_template(example_filename, models='best',
-model.export_template(example_filename, models='best', n=15, max_per_model_class=3)
+					  n=15, max_per_model_class=3)

 # on new training
-model = AutoTS(forecast_length=forecast_length, frequency='infer', max_generations=0, num_validations=0, verbose=0)
+model = AutoTS(forecast_length=forecast_length,
+			   frequency='infer', max_generations=0,
+			   num_validations=0, verbose=0)
 model = model.import_template(example_filename, method='only') # method='add on'
 print("Overwrite template is: {}".format(str(model.initial_template)))
 ```